Patrick-Mayer/computer-vision-project/README.md

 ## How to Run

-To run the project, run rcnn.py
+To run the project, run main.py.
+When main.py is ran, it calls several functions defined in rcnn_clip.py.

-Resnet - segmenting
-unet - Homemade untrained model.